 So you've spotted a bird but don't know what kind of bird it is.
 The similarities between species can be overwhelming and stump even the most experienced birder.
 Here are some bird nerd approved identification techniques:

 Evidence is key

 It's intuitive to think that identification involves looking at a bird and matching it to a picture in a book.
 The problem is that in many cases you won't be able to see the bird clearly, birds don't stay still for very long, and a lot of birds overlap in terms of appearance (e.g. downy vs. hairy pictured above).
 Successful identification is like solving a case with clues: the bird's song, size, beak shape, geographical region, and behavioral traits.
 Having photos or notes (even mental notes) with this information will lead to more cracked cases.

 Get a good field guide

 We use Birds of Alberta by John Fisher and Chris Acorn.
 We do most of our birding in Alberta, so it makes sense to have a local book.
-The behavioural descriptions are particularly helpful.
-On an early trip to Brown-Lowery park we spotted our first Brown Creeper.
-Initially we were unsure of the identification until we read the passage about its feeding behaviour.
+Often the behavioural descriptions are more helpful than the pictures.
 Of course, there are lots of amazing regional field guides available - just remember to choose one that’s light and compact so you can carry it with you easily.

 Go with a group